LarsBehrenberg/testing-copy/content/posts/claude-monet.md

       #### The first impressionist exhibition

-      The first of eight impressionist exhibitions was held in 1874 at the studio of the photographer known as Nadar on the Rue du Capucines.
+      The [first impressionist exhibitions](first-impressionist-exhibition/) was held in 1874 at the studio of the photographer known as Nadar on the Rue du Capucines.
 The lead-up to the exhibition saw wrangling amongst the artists about the articles of association for a company formed for the occasion called the Anonymous Society of Painters, Sculptors and Engravers etc.

       Once the company was incorporated the exhibition came together.
 Thirty painters exhibited 165 works in all.
 The leading contributors were Monet, Renoir, Pissarro, [Degas](/edgar-degas-biography) and Berthe Morisot (Manet helped behind the scenes but refused to exhibit, focussing on the Salon).